Santa Barbara High School: History

 The class of 1924 was the first class to graduate from the 700 East Anapamu Street site, despite the fact that the students had not attended class there.
 On Thanksgiving Day, 1924, Frederick Forrest Peabody donated to the school a new football stadium, which the student body named Peabody Stadium in his honor.
 In 1925, the first group of seniors to attend classes there received their graduation diplomas.

 In November 2005, its 18th-century Spanish Colonial Revival architectural style was named an official California and City historic landmark.

 Until the establishment of San Marcos High School in 1958 and Dos Pueblos High School in 1966, Santa Barbara High School was the sole public high school to serve the Santa Barbara-Goleta community.

 Leadership

 The current principal is Ed Gomez, who formally took the role on July 1, 2025 to begin for the 2025-2026 scholastic year.
-Gomez served as an assistant principle at the high school for two years and has worked as an administrator in the district since 2019.
+Gomez served as an assistant principal at the high school for two years and has worked as an administrator in the district since 2019.
 He previously taught at the secondary level for 27 years, including 20 years at Santa Paula High School.
 Gomez's predecessor, Fred Razo, served as principal from 2023 - 2025.